-With the same test area and rate of increase in volume or time to burst as that employed in the above tests, distend the diaphragm without the presence of a test specimen by an amount equal to the mean height at burst or the mean volume at burst of the test specimen.
+With the same test area and the same setting of the control valve as that employed in the above tests, distend the diaphragm without the presence of a test specimen by an amount equal to the mean height at burst of the test specimen.
 Note the pressure at this distension of the diaphragm as the "diaphragm pressure".